2020 Awards for Essays on Gravitation

 We will make these Awards on May 15, 2020 for the best and most well-written essays about gravitation, its theory, applications, or effects.
 Essays should be 1500 words or fewer excluding abstracts and a small number of equations, diagrams, tables, and references.
 The subject matter may or may not be original research.
 The essay competition is not intended to replace a research journal where the detailed results of original research are submitted.
 Essays should not give lengthy detailed mathematical calculations nor detailed descriptions of an experimental setup.
 Essay ideas should be self-contained and understandable - not dependent on reading other documents.

 The Fifth Award will be $500.00

-Essay must be in English and e-mailed in a single PDF file before April 1, 2019.
+Essay must be typed in English and e-mailed in a single PDF file before April 1, 2020.
 One essay only will be accepted from each author.
 Notify us within 24 hours if you do not receive an e-mail confirmation of your submission.

-Title page should include all the following: essay title, authors’ names (specify corresponding author), e-mail & complete mailing addresses, submission date, an abstract of 125 words or fewer, and the statement: “Essay written for the Gravity Research Foundation 2019 Awards for Essays on Gravitation.”
+Title page should include all the following: essay title, authors’ names (specify corresponding author), e-mail & complete mailing addresses (for award notifications), submission date, an abstract of 125 words or fewer, and the statement: “Essay written for the Gravity Research Foundation 2020 Awards for Essays on Gravitation.”
 Pages should be numbered.

-Please check the winners’ announcement here around May 15, 2019.
+Please check the awards announcement here around May 15, 2020.
 We will also attempt to send all participants a general e-mail notification.